 Now imagine that the red pillow represents a problem you’re having with your PhD.
 Perhaps it’s a problem with an experiment, or an issue you’re having planning a chapter.
 Whatever it is, it’s an objective issue you’re currently having.

-But the blue pillows represent our brain’s capacity to worry, stress, ruminate, catastrophise and do all the other things it does to turn a small problem into a nightmare.
-Over time you start to add blue pillows.
-You start to worry about whether you’re an imposter, or the perfectionist in you starts to convince you you’re a failure.
-You start to worry about whether you’re going to complete or even why you bothered to start in the first place.
+The blue pillows represent our brain’s capacity to worry, stress, ruminate, catastrophise and do all the other things it does to turn a small problem into a nightmare.
+Over time, you start to add blue pillows.
+You start to worry about whether you’re an imposter, or the perfectionist in you starts to convince you that you’re a failure.
+You start to worry about whether you’re going to complete the work or even why you bothered to start in the first place.

 Much like with the blue pillows, as you add these problems one by one, you start to feel their weight and you can’t perform basic functions.
 You notice you’re crippled with stress, anxiety or worry.